gurpreet-fe/logicnama-ui/src/content/fallacies/ad-hominem.md

 ## Scenario

-After Baaj Singh gives a speech on why the Khalsa is open to all castes and backgrounds, a member of the audience stands up and says “why should I listen to a Jatt Sikh?”
+After Baaj Singh gives a speech on why the Khalsa is open to all castes and backgrounds, a member of the audience stands up and says “why should I listen to a Mazhbi Sikh?”

 ## Understanding the Ad Hominem Fallacy